top of page

 • Hymns are also a way of teaching newer members and visitors what the Church believes.

-7 - Hymns are a way to minister to every age of Saint in the Church.
+7 - Hymns are a way to minister to every age group in the Church.

 -Young saints may have the desire for newer styles of music, and that’s okay; it's not wrong.
+Lots of new hymns are being written today by Sovereign Grace Music, Matt Boswell and Matt Papa, and by Celtic Worship in Scotland.
 But, older saints in the Church may have a bit of a struggle with newer musical styles.
 And that’s okay too.

 • Hymns can help these two groups come together around the ageless truths of God’s Word.